Khanorama/projects/README.md

-# In this repository, you can find all of my major projects that I have worked on over the years
+# In this repository, you can find all of the major projects that I have worked on over the years